mibrah42/Coronadex/README.md

 _Since the iOS app store and Google play store restrict covid-19 app distribution to health and governmental institutions.
 The app is only available through expo.
 Follow the steps below to run the app on your phone._

 ### Steps to run application
-1. Download Expo Client from iOS App store or Google play store.
+1. Download Expo Client from the Google play store (unfortunately apple doesn't allow sharing published links for expo).
-2. Scan the following QR code with your camera app for iOS, or with the expo app for Android.
+2. Scan the following QR code.

 <img src="https://github.com/mibrah42/Coronadex/blob/master/screenshots/QRCode.png?raw=true"/>